 CT scanning is usually the first evaluation in patients with suspected acute subdural hematoma because CT scans depict acute hemorrhage and skull fractures well, they are relatively fast to obtain, and CT scanning is more readily available than MRI.
-Smaller hemorrhages may be missed on CT scans, and in the nonacute setting, MRI is the study of choice because of its high sensitivity and specificity.
+Smaller hemorrhages may be missed on CT scans inn the nonacute setting, MRI is the study of choice because of its high sensitivity and specificity.
 [9, 10, 11, 12] CT scanning may fail to depict small hemorrhages because of the similarity in attenuation between blood and adjacent bone and because of streak artifacts in the posterior fossa and inferior middle cranial fossa.
 MRI aids in the detection of small hematomas because of its multiplanar capabilities.
 [4, 5, 6, 7, 3, 8]

 Subacute subdural hematomas may be difficult to detect because they may have isoattenuation compared with adjacent gray matter.
 Displacement of the gray matter–white matter junction is an important sign that indicates the presence of a space-occupying lesion.
 Although often administered in the past to help detect displacement of cortical vessels, contrast medium is not necessary with the capabilities of current scanners.